 |Litigation Home||Ongoing Litigation||Selected Cases||Alphabetical Case Index|

-Mr. La Botz’s lawsuit – filed on July 1, 2013 – arises from a previous suit filed in the same court in July 2011.
-(La Botz v.
-FEC, 11-1247RC.)
+Mr. La Botz’s lawsuit – filed on July 1, 2013 – arises from a previous challenge filed in the same court in July 2011 (La Botz v.
+FEC, 11-1247RC).
 In that case, Mr. La Botz alleged that the Commission wrongfully dismissed the administrative complaint that he filed against the Ohio News Organization and its member newspapers (“ONO”).
-The administrative complaint alleged that the ONO failed to use pre-established and objective standards when inviting participants to a series of televised debates from which Mr. La Botz was excluded, and as a result, the costs of the debates constituted prohibited, in-kind corporate contributions to the participating campaigns.
-The Commission dismissed the administrative complaint in 2011, finding no reason to believe that ONO violated the Federal Election Campaign Act (the Act) or Commission regulations because ONO’s criteria for participation in the debate were pre-established and objective.
-On September 5, 2012, the district court concluded that the Commission’s dismissal of the administrative complaint was not supported by substantial evidence and was contrary to law, and remanded the matter to the agency.
+Mr. La Botz alleged that the ONO failed to use pre-established and objective standards when inviting participants to a series of televised debates from which Mr. La Botz was excluded, and as a result, the costs of the debates constituted prohibited, in-kind corporate contributions to the participating campaigns.
+The Commission dismissed the administrative complaint, finding no reason to believe that ONO violated the Federal Election Campaign Act (the Act) or Commission regulations because ONO’s criteria for participation in the debate were pre-established and objective.
+On September 5, 2012, the district court concluded that the Commission’s dismissal of the administrative complaint was not supported by substantial evidence and remanded the matter to the agency.
 La Botz v.
 FEC, 889 F. Supp.
 2d 51 (D.D.C.
 2012).

 Upon remand, the Commission exercised its prosecutorial discretion and again dismissed Mr. La Botz’s administrative complaint.
 It concluded that there was insufficient evidence to provide reason to believe that the ONO failed to use pre-established objective criteria in selecting debate participants.
 The Commission also decided that further pursuit of the matter would not be an efficient use of the agency’s limited resources.